EliahKagan/weighted-intervals/README.md

 # weighted-intervals - job scheduling with weighted intervals

-This solves the weighted interval scheduling problem and visualizes the solution.
+This solves instances of the weighted interval scheduling problem and visualizes its solutions.
 It shows text-based output and also plots all input intervals, highlighting the ones that are part of the solution it found.

-This is *alpha 1+* of weighted-intervals.
+This is *alpha 2* of weighted-intervals.
 The web version is implemented, though there are some bugs and missing features.
 See [`BUGS.md`](BUGS.md).
 The CLI version is not yet implemented (except in the sense that you could import [`wi.py`](wi.py) and interact with it as you please).